xavcz/meteor-apollo-codetour/dependencies.md

 code: https://github.com/apollographql/meteor-integration/blob/master/check-npm.js#L4-L16
 ---

 Welcome to the Meteor ↔️ Apollo integration codetour! 🎉

 This package, `apollo`, is **essentially** preparing the Apollo client & server tools for you to use them the easiest way possible.

+**The goal of this codetour is to demistify how to implement these tools in a Meteor app.**

 Let's have a brief look at the tools we are relying on to power the `apollo` package.

 <a href="https://github.com/apollographql/meteor-integration/blob/master/check-npm.js#L6"><h3>Client-side dependencies</h3></a>

 The `apollo-client` is the only dependency required client-side.
-From the docs:

-> The `apollo-client` library, a vanilla JavaScript GraphQL client that can be used independent of any other framework.
+From the docs: it is a library, a vanilla JavaScript GraphQL client that can be used independent of any other framework.
 Apollo Client also serves as the core library used by various JavaScript integrations, including _React Apollo_ and _Angular2 Apollo_.

 Thus, `apollo-client` is our founding stone client-side.